hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 PDF set, resulting
 in the specification of a completely trivial variation, which would just repeat the nominal calculation.
-Per default, these trivial variations are automically omitted during the calculation, since the nominal calculation is anyway included in the Sherpa output.
+Per default, these trivial variations are automatically omitted during the calculation, since the nominal calculation is anyway included in the Sherpa output.
 If required (e.g. for debugging), this filtering can be explicitly disabled using